 An example of gout is a painful, swollen big toe.

-Origin: ME goute < OFr, gout, lit., a drop < L gutta, a drop: orig. attributed to a discharge of drops of humors
+Origin: Middle English goute from OFr, gout, literally , a drop from Classical Latin gutta, a drop: origin, originally attributed to a discharge of drops of humors

-Origin: , from Latin, drop (from the belief that gout was caused by drops of morbid humors).
+Origin: Middle English goute, from Old French, drop, gout, from Medieval Latin gutta, from Latin, drop (from the belief that gout was caused by drops of morbid humors).

 - goutˈi·ness noun